Welcome, North Carolina Weather

 - What is the coldest month in Welcome?

-- January is typically coldest, averaging about 40°F.
+- January is Welcome's coldest month, averaging about 40°F.

 - When can I start a vegetable garden in Welcome?